maksimdrachov/zephyr-rtos-template/README.md

 2. *server*: any old desktop should do!
 3. *Github repo*: lives in some Microsoft server park?

 Now as you might notice, this setup requires you to have 2 boards instead of 1.
-This is not a strictly necessary: it is perfectly possible to `ssh` into the server setup while you're sipping a cocktail in the Bahamas (*"work"* from *"home"*, amirite?) and flash/debug the board in this way.
+This is not strictly necessary: it is perfectly possible to `ssh` into the server setup while you're sipping a cocktail in the Bahamas (*"work"* from *"home"*, amirite?) and flash/debug the board in this way.
 The only real downside is that sometimes it might be necessary to connect some oscilloscope, measure some voltage or make some other adjustment to the setup requiring to physically interact with the server setup (*who is working on this?*).

 Note: I'm assuming you have already set up the Zephyr toolchain, as well as have some familiarity with how it works.
-If this is not the case, you should probably check out Zephyr's [Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) or my (possibly slightly outdated) [Zephyr for Beginners Tutorial](https://github.com/maksimdrachov/zephyr-rtos-tutorial).
+If this is not the case, you should probably check out Zephyr's [Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).

 With that preamble out of the way, let's get down to business.